Treatment Protocols of a Non-Medicating Psychiatrist

 • Welcome to Humanity

-Want to learn more about the Creative 8 methodology that hundreds of my patients have used to overcome their “diagnosis” and live more full, creative, and self-expressed lives?
+Want to learn the Creative 8 methodology that hundreds of my patients have used to overcome their “diagnosis” and live more full, creative, and self-expressed lives?

-It’s completely free and you can implement it today— in less time than it takes your Keurig to brew a cup of coffee. ;)
+It’s completely free and you can begin implementing it today— in less time than it takes your Keurig to brew a cup of coffee. ;)